Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

 renewable energies.

-We would also like to mention that as a director or officer of a large international company, you have a responsibility to be aware of the consequences of your business.
-The severe negative consequences of excessive CO2 emissions have been publicly knowledge for more than 40 years.
-The fact that you didn't follow up until now can and will be interpreted as gross negligence in certain jurisdictions and will already *now* expose you to drastic legal sanctions.
+We would also like to mention that as a director or officer of a large international company, you have and always had a strong responsibility to be aware of the consequences of your business.
+The severe negative consequences of excessive CO2 emissions have been public knowledge for more than 40 years.
+Your failure to act decisively until now could be interpreted in some jurisdictions as gross negligence and could already expose you to drastic legal sanctions.

-In the coming years we will work with legislators and governments to mandate above-mentioned wind-down worldwide.
+In the coming years we will work with legislators and governments to mandate the above-mentioned wind-down schedule worldwide.
-Again due to the urgency of the situation, this mandate will have no choice than to impose severe fines for non-compliant companies and individuals.
+Due to the urgency of the situation, governments will have no choice than to impose severe sanctions for non-compliant companies and individuals.

-It is important to emphasize the urgency of the situation and that you are required to act immediately.
+It is important to emphasize, however, that despite a possible delay in lawmaking, you are required to act immediately.
-This is due to the fact that the entire planet is facing catastrophic climate change if you fail to act.
-Surely you will understand that avoiding this catastrophe is more important than your ability to continue your business "as usual".
+Surely you will understand that avoiding a global climate catastrophe is more important than your company's ability to continue your business "as usual".

 We are sending this
 letter to you and to other companies we have identified as